Water leaks

 Road test

-If no leaks are found during the above checks, road tests should be carried out on wet roads.
+If no leaks are found when performing the above checks, road tests should be performed on wet roads.

 Road tests in various conditions:

-• On various road surfaces (from asphalt to cobblestone pavement).
+• On various road surfaces (from asphalt to cobblestones).

-• Moisten the area to be checked from the outside with clean water.
+• Wet the outside of the area to be tested with clean water.

-• Prepare test fluid (see instruction manual) and apply it from the outside using an appropriate water sprayer.
+• Prepare the test fluid (see Operating Manual) and apply it from the outside using a suitable water spray.

-• Illuminate the corresponding area from the inside using an ultraviolet lamp.
+• Illuminate the relevant area from the inside using an ultraviolet lamp.

 • The test fluid will make the leak visible.

-• It is not necessary to dry wet areas before testing.
+• There is no need to dry wet areas before testing.

-• The place of water entry and the path of its passage can be accurately identified.
+• The location of water entry and its route can be accurately identified.

-• There is no need to remove most of the auxiliary elements from the car.
+• There is no need to remove most of the auxiliary components from the vehicle.

 To see hard-to-reach places, you can use a special mirror.